A Healthy Smile for Life

 - Wear braces.
 Orthodontic appliances can trap food and bacteria in the mouth if not cleaned properly.
 This buildup of harmful material increases your risk of tooth decay and cavities.

-Fluoride treatments range from using a prescription toothpaste on a regular basis to getting a fluoride varnish that we apply in the office.
+Fluoride treatments range from using prescription toothpaste on a regular basis to getting a fluoride varnish that we apply in the office.
 The dentist and staff at Barrett Family Dental will go over your specific needs to determine a plan tailored to your situation.

 Periodontal disease and decay are both caused by bacterial plaque, the yellowish film that sticks to your teeth along your gum line.
 This disease is progressive, destroying the gum tissue and jaw bone that support your natural teeth.
 Dr. Barrett provides comprehensive periodontal care and treatment.
 Bacteria found in plaque irritate your gums, which may cause them to turn red, swell, and bleed easily.
 Prolonged irritation can cause inflammation and infection that the body tries to fight off.
 The bacterial infection, along with the body’s defense against that infection, can cause deterioration of the bone and soft tissue that hold teeth in place.

 The primary goal of a mouth guard is to protect our teeth from unexpected oral trauma.
 Nearly all of the sports we play put us at risk for contact to the head, which could result in injury to the mouth.
 Teeth can easily be broken, knocked out, or have their nerve severed.
 These injuries can lead to painful emergencies that require expensive treatments to correct.
-However, by wearing properly fitting mouth guard, an athlete can greatly reduce their risk of these types of injuries.
+However, by wearing a properly fitting mouth guard, an athlete can greatly reduce their risk of these types of injuries.

 A custom mouth guard from Barrett Family Dental fits precisely to your bite, providing protection and comfort.
 A properly fitted mouth guard from Dr. Barrett can help reduce the risk of a concussion and provide extra safety on the field.
 Parents, student athletes, and recreational sports enthusiasts can all benefit from the peace of mind and protect provided by a custom-made mouth guard.
 Contact our office today to schedule your custom-made mouth guard consultation.